Achieving an Out of the Box Experience (OOBE)

 Before AutoPilot can implement your device changes on sign-in, your IT team need to use Intune and Azure AD Premium to detail what a fully-provisioned device should look like.

 Firstly, you’ll need to create groups for devices, allowing you to set up multiple profiles to be assigned on different devices for users with different requirements or permissions.
 Devices can be automatically assigned to a group depending on their device type too.

-From there, you can set the OS customizations and policies that you want to apply, the applications that you want installed, and a range of other options, like skipping the typical Windows set-up process (including EULA acceptance), user account creation, language settings and assigning the device as a business one.
+From there, you can set the OS customisations and policies that you want to apply, the applications that you want installed, and a range of other options, like skipping the typical Windows set-up process (including EULA acceptance), user account creation, language settings and assigning the device as a business one.
 Important choices can be hidden from users, with the right options chosen in advance by you to prevent user-related mishaps.
 AutoPilot can even apply corporate branding to a device as part of its set-up process.

 Crucially, Intune and AutoPilot can be used to roll out your MDM settings – pushing your security configurations to new devices as standard to dramatically reduce the risk of mistakes being made during the set-up process.
 Not only does this help with keeping new devices and new users secure, but again cuts down on work and time spent by IT professionals on your team.

 For an in-depth guide to configuring your Intune settings, take a look at the Microsoft page here.